borgs-app/borgs/README.md

 ## Life cycle

 The contract uses layers built up of layer items (also known as attributes).
-The layer items are made up from colours-positions.
+The layer items are made up from colors-positions.
 The contract will have no layers/items upon creation and require them to be added.
 For this it may be useful to refer to the BorgImageReader project contained within.

 The setup flow has been outlined in the diagram below: